Chandra Pemmaraju

 Chandra Pemmaraju is an Indian-American film writer and director.

 Early life and career

 Pemmaraju's interest in creative fields over the years has been expressed in the form of short plays that he wrote & directed while in India.
 A film enthusiast and strong desire to pursue movie making as a medium to create and express art has made him to take the plunge in 2008, switching from a financial services career in to filmmaking.
-Since then he had made short films, and independent films, that have been well received at various international film festivals in the United States and India.
+Since then, he had made short films, and independent films that have been well received at various international film festivals in the United States and India.

-He has written, produced, and directed May Beetle, Kissing Miss Jones and worked in the screenplay department, production management for the internationally acclaimed film Life!
-Camera Action... that won numerous awards and wide critical acclaim.
+He has written, produced, and directed May Beetle, Kissing Miss Jones and worked in the screenplay department, production management for Life!
+Camera Action....
 He was also invited to curate a Bollywood Night in the New Filmmakers Festival in New York.